econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

 - How to spend from air-gapped COLDCARD.

 ## Bitcoin Core
 If you don't have your own Bitcoin Core node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://coldcard.com/docs/ultra-quick).
-However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
+However, there are privacy trade offs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources available to help you spin up your own Bitcoin node, to learn more check out:

 - [BitcoinCore.org](https://bitcoincore.org/en/about/)
 - [Ministry of Nodes](https://www.ministryofnodes.com.au/)